-Changes in state laws mean marijuana is available to more people, both for medical reasons and recreational use.
-But whether you use it legally or illegally, it’s possible to abuse it and get addicted to it.
+Marijuana misuse can have dire consequences if left untreated.
+Changes in state laws mean marijuana is available to more people, for both medical and recreational use.
+But whether you use it legally or illegally, it’s possible to misuse it and get addicted to it.
 This is known as marijuana use disorder.

 Marijuana has a chemical in it called THC.
 It’s a lot like one your brain makes (anandamide) that sends messages between nerve cells throughout your body.
 If you use marijuana regularly, your brain can stop making its own version and start to depend on THC instead.